Galvanized Steel Vs Stainless Steel Wire Rope

 - lighter weight than stainless steel;

-- can be used in various application as an alternative to stainless steel; and
+- can be used in various applications as an alternative to stainless steel; and

-- wire ropes available in steel core or fibre core.
+- wire ropes are available in steel core or fibre core.

 Benefits of Stainless-Steel Wire Rope